 TS: No, no, no. I think people are going to come out of the closet.
 It's really interesting.
 People actually gravitate to it because it's controversial.
 You know, people love that.
 People really do like to take a term that's, I wouldn't say contrarian, but I have a word for it.
 I call it "protarian."
 I made it up in an interview with Business Week the other day.
 Protarian, meaning I'm against the grain in a positive way.

 And, it's an easy word for people to use.
 If you ask people to give you five words describing the book, lovecat will always be mentioned.
 It's like fairy dust.
 It's the most contagious thing about the book.

-overnight shipping viagra to canada I see you've incorporated the personal branding idea into Love is the Killer App, which I think is very cool.
+I see you've incorporated the personal branding idea into Love is the Killer App, which I think is very cool.
 It's a huge idea.
 And I love seeing more and more people dealing with it, incorporating it into their lives, and trying to bring it out there into the world.
-What kind of a reaction are you getting to brand you?cheapest prices on viagra
+What kind of a reaction are you getting to brand you?

 TS: That thing shot the bow.
 There's no stopping it now.
 We hire and retain people even during difficult times based on what they know and not their seniority.
 So the game's up.
 Everybody's got a brand.
 Even non-branded people have their own consequences.
 So the gig is you're going to have a brand, like it or not.
 Do you want to control it?
 Because to me, a brand is like this promise I make of what you're going to get when you deal with me in any way; when you read what I've written, when you talk to me in a meeting.
 It's a promise that I make.